akiraoni00/Ghostly/replit.md

-# Milanote Clone Application
+# Ghostly - Obsidian + Milanote Hybrid Application

 ## Overview

-This is a full-stack web application that replicates the functionality of Milanote, a visual project management and mood board tool.
-The application allows users to create boards, add various types of content items (notes, images, links), and organize them visually on a canvas with drag-and-drop functionality.
+This is a comprehensive note-taking and visual project management application that combines the best features of Obsidian and Milanote.
+The application allows users to create boards, add various types of content items (notes, text files, images, links), organize them visually on a canvas, and view connections between documents through an interactive node graph.
+Key features include resizable/draggable text file editors, tag-based organization, and visual knowledge mapping.

 ## User Preferences